jfjessup/aws-cognito-token-cli/README.md

 If you are using AWS Cognito User Pools to authenticate calls to your application API then you will need an access token to authenticate your calls.
 Perhaps you want to deploy a [Serverless](https://serverless.com/framework/) API but want to test your API with a REST client, such as [insomnia](https://insomnia.rest/).
-You can use this project to generate you access tokens and then drop them into the `Authorization` header in your request.
+You can use this project to generate your identity token and then drop it into the `Authorization` header in your request.

 ### How